Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Get-CMDriverPackage.md

 ## EXAMPLES

-### Example 1: Get a driver package that is specified by its identifier.
+### Example 1: Get a driver package that is specified by its identifier
 ```
 PS C:\>Get-CMDriverPackage -Id "CM100042"
 ```